Your case might be different than someone else's, but when the disease is full-blown, common symptoms are:

 - When did you first see them?

 - Does anything make them better?
 Or worse?

 Your doctor will probably also recommend some of these tests to help screen for Cushing’s syndrome if she suspects you have it:

 24-hour urinary free cortisol test.
 This common test collects your urine for 24 hours to measure how much cortisol is in it.

-Dexamethasone suppression test.
-You'll take low-dose steroid pills every few hours for several days, then take a test to see how much cortisol your body still makes.
+.
+You’ll take a low-dose steroid pill at 11:00 p.m. and then take a blood test in the morning to see how much cortisol your body still makes.